-Family members who were left out of a deceased individual’s will or who were apportioned a smaller share than they believe they are entitled to may consider contesting a will.
+Family members who were left out of a deceased individual’s will or who were apportioned a smaller share than they believe they are entitled to may consider challenging a will.

 Grounds For Challenging A Will

 A will may be challenged under the following grounds:

 - Lack of provision for spouse or dependants

 If an individual decides to challenge a family member’s will, court procedures must be initiated.
 To do so, the individual must file a notice of objection, bring a motion for the return of the certificate appointment, or a motion for direction of the court.

 Following that, the parties to the dispute must fulfil a series of formal requirements.
 This eventually leads to the parties seeking court direction on how the case will proceed.

 Going to court to contest a will is often a complex endeavour.
 It requires knowledge of court processes, the proper applications to be filed and the motions to be brought.

 For instance, in some cases, one may or may not be required to file a notice of objection or a motion for the return of the certificate appointment.
 This is determined by whether the will has been, or is required to be, probated.